 About me

-I recently graduated from MIT with a double major in Math and CS.
+I graduated from MIT in 2024 with a double major in Math and CS.
 At MIT I was fortunate to work with Prof. Guy Bresler and Prof. Yury Polyanskiy on projects in theoretical statistics and computer science.

 I grew up in Shanghai, China, and went to PRISMS for high school in Princeton, NJ.
 You can find my CV here.